Using LSST Microlensing to Constrain Dark Compact Objects in Spherical and Disk Configurations: Methods: Microlensing Computations

 \subsection{Simulating LSST sources}

 Calculations of the microlensing event rate require integrating the DM density along the line of sight to a source.
-In order to greatly simplify their calculation, \citet{LSSTDM} placed all of the expected number of $1.7 \times 10^{10}$ LSST sources at the centre of the galactic bulge, so they only needed to calculate the event rate along a single line of sight, and then multiplied by $1.7 \times 10^{10}$ to get the final expected number of events.
-Although this is a reasonable assumption for a crude first estimate, because the amount of dark matter between us and the galactic bulge is fairly typical of a source star \citep{ML_Bulge_2016MNRAS.463..557W} and many of the sources are in the Galactic bulge, having a single line of sight makes it difficult to understand how sensitive LSST would be to alternative dark object density distributions that may vary over multiple lines of sight.
+In order to greatly simplify their calculation, \citet{LSSTDM} placed all of the expected LSST sources at the centre of the Galactic bulge, so they only needed to calculate the event rate along a single line of sight, and then multiplied by the number of sources to get the final expected number of events.
+Although this is a reasonable assumption for a crude first estimate, because the amount of dark matter between us and the Galactic bulge is fairly typical of a source star \citep{ML_Bulge_2016MNRAS.463..557W} and many of the sources are in the Galactic bulge, having a single line of sight makes it difficult to understand how sensitive LSST would be to alternative dark object density distributions that may vary over multiple lines of sight.

-Ideally, we would calculate the microlensing event rate to every one of the $\sim 1.7 \times 10^{10}$ sources that LSST will observe, but given that each calculation takes around 20 seconds on a single CPU core, this calculation is computationally unfeasible.
-Instead, we simulate a smaller number of LSST sources with a statistically representative distribution of coordinates and distances, calculate the microlensing event rate along each of these lines of sight, and then multiply the sum of microlensing events by the number of real sources per line of sight to get our total number of sources up to $1.7 \times 10^{10}$.
+Ideally, we would calculate the microlensing event rate to every one of the \revtwo{$\sim 4 \times 10^{9}$ sources that LSST will observe in the r-band with each pass}, but given that each calculation takes around 20 seconds on a single CPU core, this calculation is computationally unfeasible\citep{LSSTScieneBook}.
+Instead, we simulate a smaller number of LSST sources with a statistically representative distribution of coordinates and distances, calculate the microlensing event rate along each of these lines of sight, and then multiply the sum of microlensing events by the number of real sources per line of sight to get our total number of sources up to $4 \times 10^{9}$.